gcallah/BookReviews/pilkington.md

 raising children -- liberals dressed this up as a form of altruism.
 Bizarrely, under late liberalism, support for biological imperialism became a test of one's morality..."
 (140)

-Aging Western societies with below replacement birth rates, also create internal conflicts in those societies.
+Aging Western societies with below replacement birth rates also create internal conflicts in those societies.
 The interests of the older portion of society, who holds most of the assets, and are happy to see the prices of those assets rise, are at odds with the interests of the younger people, who, just starting out in their career, have little in the way of savings and would like to purchase assets at lower prices.
 This problem is especially acute in the area of housing, where, as PP points out, wealthy seniors are purchasing second homes for their vacations, while young people are unable to afford first homes to live in.

-PP recommends post-liberal societies make family creation a priority in policy making; for example, he advocates state-subsidized housing for families.
+In response to these problems, PP recommends post-liberal societies make family creation and support a priority in policy making; for example, he advocates state-subsidized housing for families.

-## Macroeconomic
 When it comes to macroeconomics, PP is scornful of the typical free-trader's response to the disruptions free trade causes: